-Derby Police Museum, situated on Agard Street, Derby, is temporarily closed till further notice.
+Derby Police Museum, situated on Agard Street, Derby, is closed till further notice.

-For any questions or comments during the closure, please email Ashley Waterhouse on [email protected] or call him on 07875748269.
+For any questions or comments during the closure, please contact our Force Records Manager on 07842601313

 The Derbyshire Police Memorabilia Collection was given to the Derbyshire County Council in 2004.
 It had previously been housed in the Police Museum at St. Mary's Gate in Derby but on the premises being sold a new home was required.
 It is now kept at the Buxton Museum and Art Gallery.